 Using or thinking about using Salesforce Manufacturing Cloud?
 Don't forget one of the most important pieces for quote configuration: Logik.io

 Logik.io serves as the "C" of CPQ for Manufacturing Cloud, allowing manufacturers to take full advantage of Salesforce for their complex quoting and configuration needs.

 How does Logik.io Supercharge Salesforce Manufacturing Cloud?

-Give your sales reps the tool they need to deliver a quote for your manufacturing products that fit exactly what your customer needs.
-Don't make them pick through part numbers and product lists.
-Logik.io guides every seller to the perfect solution for your customers.
+Give your sales reps the tool they need to deliver a quote for products and services that fit exactly what your customer needs.
+No more picking through part numbers and product lists.
+Let Logik.io guide every seller to the perfect solution.

-Logik.io enhances the "C" of Salesforce CPQ, and is built directly on the Salesforce platform and within the Salesforce data structure, so you can leverage all your product data in one central place for simpler management, and more flexibility.
+Logik.io enhances the "C" of Salesforce CPQ, and is built directly on the Salesforce platform and within the Salesforce data structure, so you can still leverage all your product data in one central place.
+Logik.io works right alongside your existing system.

-Logik.io's secret sauce is our solving engine.
-By adding Logik.io to Salesforce Manufacturing Cloud, you get a tool built to handle advanced product configurations with split second speed speed for sales reps to produce quotes faster for every product, for every customer, every time.
+Logik.io adds a proprietary solving engine to Salesforce CPQ built to handle advanced product configurations with split second speed speed for sales reps to produce quotes faster for every product, for every customer, every time.